jeremy-compostella/home-manager/README.md

 The algorithm which compute the passive curve uses a three dimensional home thermal model which is computed by processing recorded data (see [models](./doc/models.md)).
 For a given indoor and outdoor temperature, a thermal loss value is associated.
 The thermal loss unit in this model is degree Fahrenheit per minute.
 The following figure is a representation of this model.

 ![img](doc/images/home_model.png)

+### Pool Pump task

+The [pool\_pump](./doc/pool_pump.md) task (`home_manager.task.pool_pump`)  is responsible of running the pool pump.

+In term of pool filtering, keeping the pool water clean and clear of bacteria depends on the water/outdoor temperature and filtering time.
+The [pool\_pump](./doc/pool_pump.md) uses the temperature at 5AM to decides how long the pool pump should be run for the day.
+The priority is adjusted as we get closer to the target time.